lkuper/dissertation/talks/defense.md

 There are really three things that are interesting about these results.

 First, the program we were parallelizing was a pure functional, idiomatic Haskell program.
 There was a lot of potential for parallelism in it.
 But functional programming didn't really serve them well because there was tons of allocation and copying data around.
-So, just being able to have shared mutable data structures, even though they're only mutable in the extremely restricted and determinism-preserving way that LVish allows, that by itself gave us an up to 20x speedup, even just on one core.
+So, just being able to have shared mutable data structures, even though they're only mutable in the extremely restricted and determinism-preserving way that LVish allows, that by itself gave us an up to 25x speedup, *just on one core*.

-Well, that was exciting, and then we turned on parallelization.
+Well, that was exciting, and then we turned on multiple cores.
 So here's what we saw.

-We implemented a version of this benchmark called "blur" from the *k*-CFA paper that I mentioned.
-The blue line here shows what a linear parallel speedup would look like as we add cores, and the green line is how we did.
+We implemented a version of a benchmark called "blur" from the *k*-CFA paper that I mentioned.
+The blue line here shows what a linear parallel speedup would look like as we add cores, and the green line is how the blur benchmark did.
 So we ended up getting a little more than an 8x speedup on 12 cores.

-The last thing to point out is that we actually implemented this algorithm using two different LVar data structures that the LVish library provides.
-We did it with our lock-free concurrent set based on skip lists, and we also tried it  with our reference implementation of a set, which is basically just a pure Haskell data structure wrapped in an LVar, and that's what the yellow line is.
+Now, notice that this line is labelel "blur (lock-free)".
+The last thing to point out is that we actually implemented two versions of the *k*-CFA algorithm using two different LVar data structures that the LVish library provides.
+We did it with our lock-free set based on concurrent skip lists, and we also tried it with our reference implementation of a set, which is just a pure Haskell set wrapped in a mutable container, and that's what the yellow line is.
+They provide the same API, but their scaling characteristice are different.

-Now, yellow is normalized to the same baseline as green, for the single-core version.
-Notice that it does a little better up to four cores or so, but then it stops scaling.
+Now, the results in yellow --- that is, for the pure version, are normalized to the same baseline as the results in green for the single-core version.
+Notice that the pure version does a little better up to four cores or so, but then it stops scaling, while the lock-free version keeps scaling up to twelve cores.

-The really interesting point here is not that it helps to use a good, efficient, concurrent data structure, because although that's true, we already knew that.
+The interesting point here is not that it helps to use a nice, efficient, concurrent lock-free data structure, because although that's true, we already knew that.
 The interesting point is that there's nothing about using LVish that precludes using these efficient concurrent data structures.
-Anything that has the semantics of an LVar is fine for the determinism guarantee.
-So you don't have to give up that guarantee if you want to use a fancy data structure.
+Anything that presents the interface of an LVar is fine.
+So you don't have to give up your determinism guarantee if you want to use a fancy data structure.
+In fact, part of the point of LVish is to make it possible for parallel programs ot make use of lock-free data structures while still retaining the determinism guarantee of LVars.

 We also did one other benchmark, and this is on a program called "notChain", which is just a long chain of 300 "not" functions, "not not not not" et cetera, which was particularly designed to negate the benefits of our sharing approach.
-And, indeed, that one didn't get anything close to the 20x speedup from sharing; I don't think there was any speedup at all.
+And, indeed, that one didn't get anything like that 25x speedup that "blur" got as a result of sharing; I don't think there was any speedup from sharing at all.

-But in terms of parallelism, it did pretty similarly to the blur benchmark -- so, as you can see, the lock-free version managed to get a respectable speedup -- around 7x on 12 cores, and the version with the reference implementation of a set did about the same as the other benchmark did.
+But in terms of speedup as a result of parallelism, notChain did pretty similarly to the blur benchmark -- so, as you can see, the lock-free version managed to get a respectable speedup -- around 7x on 12 cores, and the pure version did about the same as the other benchmark did.

 So we did succeed in our goal of making programs go faster.